Early Life

 U.S. Army Officer

-Ewell attended the United States Military Academy and graduated thirteenth in his class in 1840.
+Ewell attended the United States Military Academy and graduated 13th in his class in 1840.
 He then received a commission as a second lieutenant with the 1st U.S. Dragoons.
 Ewell served the next six years on the western frontier, during which he rose to the rank of first lieutenant.

 Mexican-American War